markround/tiller/README.md

 	template_sources:
 		- file
 		- example

+If you don't want to use the default directory of `/usr/local/lib/tiller`, you can specify an alternate location by setting the `tiller_lib` environment variable, or by using the `-l`/`--libdir` flag on the command line.

 ## Gotchas
 Tiller will merge values from all sources.
 It will warn you, but it won't stop you from doing this, which may have undefined results.
 Particularly if you include two data sources that each provide target values - you may find that your templates end up getting installed in locations you didn't expect, or containing spurious values!